andreabellome/saturn_moon_tours/README.md

 save -v7.3 wksp_test_cleaned_noOp
 ```

-With the given options and the recommended system requirements, the overall computational time should be **XXXX seconds**.
+With the given options and the recommended system requirements, the overall computational time should be **11.7 minutes**.
 One is now ready to launch the next test case.

 <a id="Section_3"></a>